run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

 kubectl label node <NODE-NAME> node-role.kubernetes.io/runai-system=true
 ```

-Currently, this setting cannot be changed after the backend is installed.

 ## Install Helm

 If helm v3 does not yet exist on the machine, install it now: